Sutarmidji

-Sutarmidji (born 29 January 1962) is an Indonesian politician and academician who is the 9th governor of West Kalimantan and formerly the mayor of its capital, Pontianak.
+Sutarmidji (born 29 November 1962) is an Indonesian politician of the United Development Party and academician who was the 9th governor of West Kalimantan, serving from 2018 to 2023.
+He was also formerly the mayor of its capital, Pontianak, between 2008 and 2018 and was its deputy mayor from 2003 to 2008 and a city councillor between 1997 and 2003.
+Prior to entering politics, he was a lecturer at Tanjungpura University.

-Starting his political career in 1981, he taught at Tanjungpura University, became a member of Pontianak's city council and served as deputy mayor before elected mayor in 2008 and again in 2013.

 Background

-Sutarmidji was born in Pontianak on 29 January 1962.
+Sutarmidji was born in Pontianak on 29 November 1962.
 He was the sixth child of nine, and his parents' names were Tahir Abubakar and Djaedah.
 His father used to be active in Masyumi and had worked in the Ministry of Religious Affairs.
 As a child, he used to be a newspaper hawker close to the mayor's office.

 He completed his first 12 years of education all in Pontianak - at publicly operated SDN 54 (class of 1974) and SMPN 1 (class of 1977) for primary and middle school, and the Catholic high school SMA Santo Paulus (class of 1981).
 He continued his education, receiving a bachelor's degree in law from Tanjungpura University in 1986, and later a master's degree in humanities from University of Indonesia in 1993.